chrisliebaer/salvage/README.md

 salvage will wait for the crane to complete the backup before reversing the performed backup actions on all containers, returning everything back to full operation.

 Backups are done in `tides`.
-A tide configures when will run.
+A tide configures when it will run.
 The tide also decides which crane will be used by default.
 All containers assigend to a specific tide, will be backed up, when this tide is executed.